‘The Walking Dead’ Season 7 Finale Spoilers: Who Is Most Likely To Die?

 Another character that could potentially die in the Season 7 finale of The Walking Dead is Gregory according to AJC.
 He was last planning some time away from Hilltop at the end of Episode 15.
 Most likely he was going to visit Simon, one of Negan’s men.
 After all, Episode 14 of The Walking Dead saw the pair discussing Hilltop’s leadership.
 Simon gave Gregory a map that was seen again as Gregory looked at it in the last episode.
 So, could Gregory be about to rat on Rick’s group?

-As was suggested in Episode 15 of The Walking Dead, Negan already knows Rick is up to something, so things might not go according to plan when Gregory arrives with information Negan already has, especially if who ever has told him has also implicated Gregory.
+As was suggested in Episode 15 of The Walking Dead, Negan already knows Rick is up to something, so things might not go according to plan when Gregory arrives with information Negan already has, especially if whoever has told him has also implicated Gregory.
 As The Hollywood Reporter points out, according to the comics, Gregory does actually end up swapping sides and joining the Saviors, so now might be a good time to follow the comic books here.
 Although, considering how closely Sasha’s storyline is currently following the comics, maybe AMC will shake things up a little and take out Gregory in the Season 7 finale of The Walking Dead.

 Dwight